Forced sterilization in Peru: Implementation of sterilization policies

 In the 1990s, the government of Alberto Fujimori implemented a state-led sterilization program as part of broader population control efforts under the National Population Program.
 This initiative, framed as a tool for economic development, disproportionately targeted impoverished and Indigenous women, particularly in rural areas.
 A media controversy orchestrated by Fujimori during his first term (1990–1995) created a conducive environment for his future sterilisation campaign.

 The sterilization campaign stemmed from earlier military plans, including Plan Verde, which advocated for population control measures to alleviate economic burdens.
 By 1991, Fujimori's administration had integrated these ideas into its policies.
 In 1992, following Fujimori's self-coup, a civilian-military regime was established, and many of the objectives outlined in Plan Verde were set into motion.
+The Peruvian Armed Forces provided medical materials and logistics to assist with implementing sterilizations in a systematic manner.
+Armed troops were observed at some locations where mass sterilizations occurred and doctors of the armed forces sterilized thousands of individuals.

 The Family Planning Program (1991–1998) was initially supported by national and international organizations due to the historical neglect of comprehensive reproductive health policies in Peru.
+The program was presented using progressive rhetoric, with Fujimori framing population control as essential for modernization and economic growth.
+He criticized the Catholic Church, which opposed the use of modern contraceptive methods, as an obstacle to family planning efforts.
+Notably, many of the rural areas targeted by the program were not overpopulated, but were located in inaccessible, poor and marginalized areas.

 In 1993, the government advocated for such a program, citing the need for population control to ensure the provision of basic social services.
 Reports from the Presidency and the Prime Minister's Office influenced the direction of the sterilization campaign, emphasizing sterilization for the poor as a critical element of economic recovery.
 The program director, Eduardo Yong Motta, demanded increased quotas for sterilizations, and Fujimori, known for his micromanagement, personally pressured regional leaders to comply.

 Before the program's expansion, fewer than 15,000 sterilizations were performed annually, primarily for women with specific health risks or those with multiple children.
 However, after 1995, sterilizations were increasingly performed on people without prior medical conditions, targeting women from poor and marginalized communities.
 By 1996, the number of sterilizations had increased to 67,000, and by 1997, it reached 115,000.

-The program was presented using progressive rhetoric, with Fujimori framing population control as essential for modernization and economic growth.
-He criticized the Catholic Church, which opposed the use of modern contraceptive methods, as an obstacle to family planning efforts.
-Notably, many of the rural areas targeted by the program were not overpopulated, but were located in inaccessible, poor and marginalized areas.